Phronesis2025/salina-youth-basketball/documentation/Salina Youth Basketball Club - PROGRESS.md

 ## Notes on Updates

-- **Phase 3 To-Do List**: Updated to mark Shop page tasks as completed (discussion, implementation, styling, testing, deployment), added Printful API integration as a new task, marked it as completed with test and live mode testing.
+- **Phase 3 To-Do List**: Updated to mark Shop page tasks as completed (discussion, implementation, styling, testing, deployment), added Printful API integration as a new task, marked it as completed with test and live mode testing, marked Values section updates as completed (simplified carousel, text alignment, shaded box, modal outside click, single-line mobile title).
-- **Phase 4 To-Do List**: Marked Vercel deployment as completed, noted initial testing of Shop page as successful, with remaining testing tasks pending.
+- **Phase 4 To-Do List**: Marked Vercel deployment as completed, noted initial testing of Shop page and Values section as successful, with remaining testing tasks pending.
-- **Current State**: Updated to reflect Printful API integration completion, successful deployment, and testing status on May 20, 2025, 02:31 PM CDT.
+- **Current State**: Updated to reflect Printful API integration and Values section completion, successful deployment, and testing status on May 22, 2025, 12:43 PM CDT.
-- **Errors**: Added entries for resolved Printful API integration errors (endpoint issues, test mode logic, client-server mismatch) on May 19–20, 2025.
+- **Errors**: Added entry for May 22, 2025, noting no errors during Values section updates.
-- **May 20, 2025 Update**:
+- **May 22, 2025 Update**:
-  - Completed Printful API integration with `/pages/api/create-printful-order.ts` and updates to `/app/shop/checkout/CheckoutPage.tsx`.
-  - Resolved Printful API errors: incorrect confirmation endpoint, test mode logic, and client-side error handling.
-  - Successfully tested order submission in test and live modes, with orders appearing in Printful Dashboard and Supabase logs.
+  - Completed Values section updates with `/src/components/homepage/ValuesSection.tsx`, implementing a simplified single-slide carousel with Swiper.js, responsive text alignment (centered on mobile, left-aligned on desktop), shaded box for text (`bg-gray-900/50`), desktop text box margin (`md:ml-12`), modal outside click to close, and single-line mobile section title with adjusted font (`text-[clamp(2rem,4vw,2.5rem)]`) and padding (`px-3 md:px-6`).
   - Deployed a fully working version to Vercel at `https://wcs-three.vercel.app`.